DiceTechnology/doris-android-example/d2g/README.md

  *
  * @param token    Actual API token.
  * @param callback that will be called if API token expired.
-                    You should provide new token calling this method again.
+                    You should provide a new token calling this method again.
  */
 void setToken(String token, Callback callback);
 ```